-Various costs are 'loaded' onto the PSC to make it comparable with the PFI alternate.
-For example, a strict maintenance regime is imposed on the public sector procurement option (to reflect the whole-life costing approach embedded in the PFI) despite the fact that no conventionally-procured road schemes have ever enjoyed ring-fenced maintenance budgets.
+Various costs are added to the PSC to make it comparable with the PFI alternate.
+For example, a strict maintenance regime is imposed on the public sector procurement option (to reflect the whole-life costing approach embedded in and contractually enforced under the PFI) despite the fact that no conventionally-procured road schemes have ever enjoyed ring-fenced maintenance budgets.
 It could be argued that leaving highway maintenance to the discretion of annual spending settlements has caused the very deterioration in road network which prompted adoption of the PFI by the Highways Agency in the first place.
-However the move from 'no ring-fencing' to (effectively under the PFI) 'full ring-fencing' - for what remains a relatively small proportion of the total UK highway network - suggests that there is no middle ground worth exploring; in which some road construction and O&M risks could be reduced but at a cost lower than a full-blown, high-specification PFI solution.
+However the move from 'no ring-fencing' to (effectively under the PFI) 'full ring-fencing'-for what remains a relatively small proportion of the UK's strategic highway network-suggests that there is no middle ground worth exploring; in which some road construction and O&M risks could be reduced but at a cost lower than a full-blown, highspecification PFI solution.